Route 3 - Contract & Supplier Management - Planning & Governance

 - risk (also considering diversity of supply base and reputation) of the contract/agreement.

 Please find a link attached to the Full Balanced Scorecard.
+Please note that the balanced scorecard can be edited to suit the commodity/service area.

 Please find attached a link to the Segmentation Tool.
 The purpose of this exercise segments the contract portfolio into four categories (Leverage, Strategic, Bottleneck, Routine), which will allow an organisation to estimate the extent of work involved in managing each category.